psc-g/psc-g.github.io/content/posts/research/rl/tandem.md

     weight: 10
 ---

-We propose and analyze the "tandem learning" experimental design, where two RL agents are learning from identical data streams, but only one interacts with the environment to collect the data.
+We propose the "tandem learning" experimental design, where two RL agents are learning from identical data streams, but only one interacts with the environment to collect the data.
+We use this experiment design to study the empirical challenges of offline reinforcement learning.

 _Georg Ostrovski, Pablo Samuel Castro, Will Dabney_